Leadership Tips: Starting Your Career – Part II

 All members of your company should feel comfortable coming to you to talk.

-When you’re the boss, unfortunately, your role will intimidate most of your team.
-I have found that the best way is consistently ask questions about what your company should be doing better.
-Once you break the ice, the feedback will flow and you clearly hear what is important to know and what to change.
+Unfortunately, when you’re the boss, your role will intimidate most of your team.
+I have found that the best way is to consistently ask questions about what your company should do better.
+Once you break the ice, the feedback will flow, and you will clearly hear what is essential to know and what to change.

 Learn how to manage meetings.

 Be intentional when you gather your people.
-No one likes to sit through long meetings that get few things accomplished.
-Learn how to write meaningful agendas; stick to a fixed time limit; identify a timekeeper and a note-taker; know when to “parking lot” things; make a plan for next steps; and insist on accountability.
+No one likes to sit through long meetings that accomplish little.
+Learn how to write meaningful agendas, stick to a fixed time limit, identify a timekeeper and a note-taker, know when to “parking lot” things, make a plan for the next steps, and insist on accountability.

 Give more attention to the people that make you stop and think.